daytonaio/enterprise-docs/src/content/docs/installation/uninstall.md

 ---
-title: tmp
+title: Uninstall
-description: A guide in my new Starlight docs site.
+description: Add a brief description of the Uninstall page here
+sidebar:
+  label: Uninstall
 ---